Bréguet 270: Design

 The forward end of the tail boom was attached to the rear of the central box by means of a heavy triangular stamped steel frame and a U-shaped steel frame.
 The rear end of the tail boom supported the stabilizing surfaces of the tail unit along with a compact swivelling wheel for the undercarriage.
 The design of the tail boom was particularly convenient in respect to the flight controls, all connections with the tail's movable surfaces were concealed inside of the spar while a conventional rudder bar was dispensed with in favour of a pair of pivoting pedals, one on each side of the spar.
 All connections with the tail surfaces and ailerons were rigid; dual control were fitted as standard although the observer's stick was removable.
 The use of tubes was intentionally avoided wherever possible.

 The Bréguet 270 was designed to be powered by virtually any engine in the 500 to 650 hp range; it uses a relatively simple steel engine mounting that gave good accessibility to all parts that required attention.
 It could be replaced in mere minutes, being secured to the forward portion of the central box by only four pins.
 The cowling was provided with horizontal hinges, akin to a car's bonnet, and acted as both an oil tank and cooler.
 Directly beneath the engine was a radiator; cooling was regulated using shutters fitted in the cowling.
 All three air intakes were mounted along the same horizontal line; short exhaust stacks were typically provided, although some aircraft had silencers fitted for night operations.

 Operational history

-Breguet 27s continued in military service through the outbreak of World War II, still equipping three Groupes at the time of the initial German offensive.
+In December 1932, the Breguet 270 entered service with a squadron tasked with evaluating the new type, with the Breguet entering regular service in May 1933.
+Through 1934, the Breguet 270 and Potez 39 gradually replaced the Breguet 19s in the reconnaissance squadrons in Metropolitan France.
+The type was temporarily grounded twice in 1935, between February and April, due to inflight tail boom failures, and from June to August after problems with excessive vibrations.
+In 1937, as the Armée de l'Air began to re-equip its front line units, single-engine observation aircraft like the Breguet 270 and Potez 39 were transferred to newly established Groupes Aériens Régionaux (GARs) (Regional Air Groups), with a core of experienced aircrew supplemented by reservists and using observer officers from the Army.
+Breguet 27s equipped 12 GARs in January 1938.
+In August 1938, during the Munich Crisis, General Joseph Vuillemin, Chief of Staff of the French Air Force, gave orders that, in the event of war breaking out, the obsolescent equipment of the GARs should never cross the front line.
+27s continued in military service through the outbreak of World War II, still equipping three Groupes at the time of the initial German offensive.
 After they began suffering combat losses, the Army withdrew all remaining examples from service.